 - NORBIT’s board of directors shall be autonomous and independent of the executive management

 - The majority of the directors shall be independent of major shareholders

 - There shall be a clear division of roles and responsibilities between the shareholders, the board, and the management

 NORBIT’s corporate governance principles are in accordance with the Norwegian Accounting Act §3-3b and based on the current Norwegian Code of Practice (the Code) for Corporate Governance, most recently issued on 14 October 2021.
 The Code is available at www.nues.no.

-For a review of NORBIT’s compliance with the Code’s recommendations, please see the annual report for 2021.
+For a review of NORBIT’s compliance with the Code’s recommendations, please see the Corporate Governance report in the annual report for 2022: